Omar hit with FEC complaint, accused of paying alleged paramour's travel expenses with campaign funds

 The complaint also charges that Omar failed to itemize travel reimbursements as required by the Federal Election Campaign Act of 1971 -- and that the travel expenses increased during the same month that Omar's alleged affair with married Washington, D.C. political consultant Tim Mynett, 38, heated up.

-The complaint was filed one day after Beth Mynett, 55, submitted divorce papers in Washington, D.C., Superior Court, claiming her husband suddenly informed her earlier this year that he was having an affair with Omar.
+The complaint was filed one day after it emerged that Beth Mynett, 55, submitted divorce papers in Washington, D.C., Superior Court, claiming her husband suddenly informed her earlier this year that he was having an affair with Omar.

-Omar has denied that she had an affair with Mynett.
-When asked on Tuesday by WCCO if she was separated from her own husband and if she was dating anyone, Omar replied: "“No, I am not.
+Omar has denied that she had an affair with Mynett, and her attorneys have dismissed the FEC complaint as a baseless "political ploy."
+When asked on Tuesday by WCCO if she was separated from her own husband and if she was dating anyone, Omar replied: "No, I am not.
 As I said yesterday, I have no interest in really allowing the conversation about my personal life to continue and so I have no desire to discuss it."

 DC CONSULTANT'S ALLEGED AFFAIR WITH ILHAN OMAR IS FRONT AND CENTER IN DIVORCE PAPERS